ubco-cmps/cosc122_course/class/week09/lab/Task3.md

 Here's what you need to do for this task:

-- If the user has not guessed after 6 guesses, print a message stating that the computer won and the computer guess into the webpage.
+- If the user has not guessed after 6 guesses, print a message stating that the computer won and the computer's number into the webpage.

 - Print all the list of guesses from the user into the webpage, regardless of whether the user or the computer won.